Cavaliers beat short-handed Bucks for 6th straight victory - WHIZ News

 MILWAUKEE (AP) — Cedi Osman scored 23 points, Darius Garland had 22 points and the Cleveland Cavaliers extended their winning streak to six games, beating the short-handed Milwaukee Bucks 119-90 on Saturday night.

-Garland made 10 of 13 shots to pace a Cavaliers offense that shot 50% from the floor and made 16 of 45 3-point attempts.
+Garland made 10 of 13 shots to pace a Cavaliers offense that shot 50% from the floor, made 16 of 45 3-point attempts and produced 36 assists.

+“In order to be successful against Milwaukee, you have to move the ball,” Cleveland coach J.B.
+Bickerstaff said.
+“They did a really good job of creating shots for each other.”

 Jordan Nwora led Milwaukee with 28 points on 11-of-21 shooting.
 DeMarcus Cousins finished with 12 points and 12 rebounds.